BiBiServ/gcb-tutorial/README.md

 ## Start BiBiGrid cluster

 Now you can start an OpenStack Cluster.
-Specifying your user name during startup will make it easier to identify your cluster later.
+Specifying your user name during startup will make it easier to identify your cluster later:

   bin/bibigrid.sh -c -o bibigrid.properties -u USERNAME